Congrats to Vassar’s Third Rhodes Scholar:

 The Rhodes Scholarship is the world’s preeminent and oldest graduate fellowship, based at the University of Oxford since 1903.
 Administered by the Rhodes Trust in Oxford, the program awards 100 fully funded scholarships each year to students—from anywhere in the world—with proven academic excellence who also show exceptional character, leadership, achievement in extra-curricular activities and a commitment to solving humanity’s challenges.

-Williams, who grew up in Spanish Town, Jamaica, graduated from Vassar last spring with a double major in French and psychology.
+Williams, who grew up in Spanish Town, Jamaica, graduated from Vassar last spring with a double major in French and Francophone studies and psychology.
 She said she considered applying for a Rhodes Scholarship during in her senior year but decided to wait until she enrolled in graduate school.
 “This whole process taught me to trust my instincts,” said Williams.
 “I almost applied for the Rhodes last year and didn’t because I thought my application could be stronger this year.
 I followed my interests from computer science and education to physiological psychology and back to human development.”

 Her research at Oxford will focus on the ways in which dialects and accents influence language learning in early childhood.
 “My motivation for this research comes from my growing up in Jamaica where our second (arguably, first) language is an English dialect called Patois,” she said.
 “I’m hoping my research will be applicable there as well.”